Audace-Sailing-Team/mothics/docs/basics.rst

 The core of Mothics consists of several processes that handle different tasks, including data acquisition from sensors, logging, and visualization through the web-based dashboard.
-To ensure proper operation, it is important to know how to start, stop, and restart Mothics correctly.

-To launch the entire system and begin real-time data collection, use the command
+To **launch** the entire system and begin real-time data collection, use the command

 .. code-block:: sh